 Howard Ellis was one of the nonunion members who objected to paying for union expenditures that were not directly related to work that the union was conducting on his behalf.
 Ellis and his colleagues tried to distinguish what they owed for collective bargaining services from other union interests.

-Collecting dissenters' dues an impermissible loan
+Court said collecting dissenters' dues was an impermissible loan

 In a decision written by Justice Byron R. White, the Court held that the collection of dissenting members’ dues, even temporarily, constituted an impermissible loan.
 Because alternatives were readily available to charging and then rebating the dues, such as advance reduction of dues or the use of escrow accounts, White wrote, the union could not be allowed to use dissenters’ dues for improper purposes, even temporarily.